 WORDPEACE is a semi-annual digital project of literary response to world events in the spirit of promoting peace, hope and justice for all people.
 We are looking for previously unpublished essays, interviews, fiction and poetry (or mixed media) to publish which reflect this aim.
-We welcome international, LGBTQ+, BIPOC and diverse voices.
+We welcome international, LGBTQ+, BIPOC, disabled and neurodiverse voices.
 We want work that asks for positive change and is forward thinking.
 We publish writing that takes a stand against corruption and greed, brutality, genocide, and oligarchy.
+The theme for the next issue is Hope and Possibility.
+What do you think when you think of hope and/or possibility?
+How does it relate to our individual and/or collective experiences?
+We are looking for poetry, short fiction, visual art, and essays that speak of hopes, dreams or the loss of dreams, possibilities including your vision of the future or whatever you think when contemplating these themes?

 Submissions will be open throughout the months of February-March and August-September.